yhlex/node-login-sample/README.md

 # Node Login Sample

 ### Usage
-A simple node.js login sample that demostrates the use of the [SDK(Under Construction)](/) for Symantec's VIP Multi-Factor Authentication Services
+A simple node.js login sample that demostrates the use of the [Soteria](https://github.com/ryanrampage1/soteria-node) for Symantec's VIP Multi-Factor Authentication Services

 ### Installation